jasonku/literalcurl/README.md

 $ ruby literalcurl.rb
 literalcurl: Look up and copy Scripture straight into your clipboard.
 > 1 pet 3 15
-1 Peter 3:15 copied to clipboard!
->
+1 Peter 3:15 but sanctify Christ as Lord in your hearts, always being ready to make a defense to everyone who asks you to give an account for the hope that is in you, yet with gentleness and reverence;
 ```